ndrymes/CodingChallenge/README.md

 npm run test
 ```

-I had a lot of fun building this but there are some improvements I can still make:

 ## API

 There are multiple endpoints that can be used to create an order.
 Please find below a POSTMAN documentation for easy guide <a href="https://documenter.getpostman.com/view/7667873/2s93XtzjgW">https://documenter.getpostman.com/view/7667873/2s93XtzjgW</a>.